Antenna array: Design of antenna arrays

 In an antenna array providing a fixed radiation pattern, we may consider that the feed network is a part of the antenna array.
 Thus, the antenna array has a single port.
 Narrow beams can be formed, provided the phasing of each element of the array is appropriate.
 If, in addition, the amplitude of the excitation received by each element (during emission) is also well chosen, it is possible to synthesize a single-port array having a radiation pattern that closely approximates a specified pattern.
-Changes in current distribution are known to affect the radiation pattern when applied to arrays.
 Many methods have been developed for array pattern synthesis.
 Additional issues to be considered are matching, radiation efficiency and bandwidth.

 The design of an electronically steerable antenna array is different, because the phasing of each element can be varied, and possibly also the relative amplitude for each element.
 Here, the antenna array has multiple ports, so that the subject matters of matching and efficiency are more involved than in the single-port case.
 Moreover, matching and efficiency depend on the excitation, except when the interactions between the antennas can be ignored.